sony/nnabla-rl/reproductions/mujoco/bcq/README.md

 ## Reproduction results

-Red horizontal line is the dataset's agent score. </br>
+Red horizontal line is the expert's score. </br>
 Shaded region is the standard deviation of evaluation score. </br>
-The tested environment is not completely same as the original paper but the result is similar to that of imitation performance presented in the [BCQ paper](https://arxiv.org/pdf/1812.02900.pdf).
+The tested environment is not completely the same as the original paper but the result is similar to that of imitation performance presented in the [BCQ paper](https://arxiv.org/pdf/1812.02900.pdf).

 ### ant-expert-v0